Punisher: 1980s

+1990s

+The popularity of the Punisher led to new series: The Punisher War Zone (41 issues, March 1992 – July 1995) and The Punisher Armory (10 issues, 1990-1994).
+The Punisher also appeared in numerous one-shots and miniseries, and made frequent guest appearances in other Marvel comics.
+While these were usually superhero series, he also made a two-issue guest appearance in the generally realistic Vietnam War-era comic The 'Nam (January-February 1991).

-During this era, the Punisher was assisted by his then-partner, Microchip.
+Beginning in The Punisher #4 (1987), the Punisher was assisted by a partner, Microchip.
 Serving as a Q type figure, he would supply the Punisher with high-tech vehicles and equipment such as armored combat "battle vans" specially built and customized.

-Over the next decade, the Punisher would be shown fighting virtually every known criminal organization, including the Italian Mafia, the Russian Bratva, the Japanese Yakuza, the Colombian and Mexican drug cartels, the Aryan Brotherhood, the Chinese Triads, Jamaican Yardies, the Irish Mob, biker gangs, street gangs, gunrunning militias, muggers, killers, rapists, psychopaths, violent racists, sadists, pedophiles, and corrupt city officials.
+Over the next decade, the Punisher would be shown fighting virtually every known criminal organization, including the Italian Mafia, the Russian Bratva, the Japanese yakuza, the Colombian and Mexican drug cartels, the Aryan Brotherhood, the Chinese Triads, Jamaican Yardies, the Irish Mob, biker gangs, street gangs, gunrunning militias, muggers, killers, rapists, psychopaths, violent racists, sadists, pedophiles, and corrupt city officials.
 He also assaults criminal business enterprises such as drug trafficking, weapons smuggling, money laundering, and human trafficking.

-Due to the Punisher's homicidal nature, few of his foes became recurring antagonists, the most notable of these being the severely-scarred enforcer Jigsaw and the brutal sadistic mercenary Barracuda.
-The Punisher also acquired a nemesis in the form of the Kingpin, a longtime Spider-Man and Daredevil foe, and developed enmity with Daredevil himself, who likewise abhorred and fought against the Punisher's brutal methods.
-Villains such as the Jackal, Bushwacker, Doctor Doom, the Reavers and Bullseye would be used to provide more of a challenge for the character.
-In addition, heroes such as Spider-Man, Captain America, Daredevil, Ghost Rider, the Hulk, Wolverine, Nick Fury, and Moon Knight – and, on at least two occasions, the preadolescent team Power Pack – would appear.
+Due to the Punisher's homicidal nature, few of his foes became recurring antagonists, the most notable of these being the severely-scarred enforcer Jigsaw.
+The Punisher also acquired a nemesis in the form of the Kingpin, a longtime Spider-Man and Daredevil foe, and continued his conflict with Daredevil himself, who likewise abhorred and fought against the Punisher's brutal methods.
+Villains such as Doctor Doom and Bullseye would be used to provide more of a challenge for the character, as well as heroes such as Daredevil, Spider-Man, and Wolverine.
 Often the stories would use the appearance of those heroes to provide commentary on the difference between the Punisher and those more colourful characters.
-During Don Daley's run on The Punisher title, his version of justice was described by the editor as "an eye for an eye".

-Decline

-In 1995, Marvel canceled all three ongoing Punisher series due to poor sales.
+Punisher Armory was cancelled in 1994.
+The following year, Marvel canceled all three remaining Punisher series due to poor sales.
 The publisher attempted a re-launch almost immediately, with a new ongoing series Punisher, under the new Marvel Edge imprint, by writer John Ostrander, in which the Punisher willingly joined and became the boss of an organized crime family, and later confronted the X-Men and Nick Fury.
 The series ran for 18 issues, from November 1995 to April 1997.
 Writer Christopher Golden's four-issue Marvel Knights miniseries The Punisher: Purgatory (November 1998 – February 1999) posited a deceased Punisher resurrected as a supernatural agent of various angels and demons.
-This version of the character also appeared in a 4-issue mini-series co-starring Wolverine.
+This version of the character also appeared in a four-issue mini-series co-starring Wolverine.